 - plenty of paths to ride a bike or scooter on, including along the Parramatta River foreshore.

-While the playground is not fenced, it is designed and landscaped in such a way to somewhat reduce the risk of little ones running out onto the foreshore cycleway/ footpath.
-Though a careful eye would need to be kept on runners.
+While the playground is not fenced, it’s designed and landscaped in such a way to somewhat reduce the risk of little ones running out onto the foreshore cycleway/ footpath.
+Though you’ll need to keep a careful eye on little runners.

 Along the foreshore path are sandstone blocks forming a barrier to reaching Parramatta River and then there is over 5 metres more before the water and a number of more barriers along the way.
 Determined explorers could manage it though if they tried.

 This park is located in the AE2 defence housing estate, next to the new Royal Shores apartments.
 It’s on the northern foreshore of Parramatta River, near Silverwater bridge.
 There’s only street parking, which can sometimes be tricky to find.
 You can also park at George Kendall Riverside Park or Eric Primrose Reserve and walk/ ride down.

 - River Park – fenced playground a 5min walk away

 - Ken Newman Park – fun for climbers

 - George Kendall Riverside Park – BBQs, toilets, new playground and multi-purpose sports courts

 - Ermington Shops